jbcodeforce/openshift-studies/docs/faq.md

 ## Login and push image to private registry

-Openshift manages its own image private registry service.
-The default name and URL is docker-registry-default.apps.green-with-envy.ocp.csplab.local.
+Openshift could manage its own image private registry service.
+The default name and URL is docker-registry-default.apps....
+See the product [documentation here](https://docs.openshift.com/container-platform/3.9/install_config/registry/deploy_registry_existing_clusters.html#registry-non-production-use) to install it.

  Below is the step to push a docker images

 * Login to openshift cluster